common-fate/docs-archive/docs/provider-development/tutorial/04-install-sdk.md

 Our Provider Development documentation is still a work-in-progress.
 If you're building an Access Provider, [join our Community Slack](https://join.slack.com/t/commonfatecommunity/shared_invite/zt-q4m96ypu-_gYlRWD3k5rIsaSsqP7QMg).
 :::

-Common Fate provides a [Python SDK](https://github.com/common-fate/testvault-python-sdk) for the TestVault service.
+Glide provides a [Python SDK](https://github.com/common-fate/testvault-python-sdk) for the TestVault service.
 To install the SDK, run:

 ```bash
 source .venv/bin/activate # activate the Python virtual environment for the Provider